Schomburg Center for Research in Black Culture: Muhammad tenure (2011–2016)

-Following Howard Dodson's announcement of his retirement in 2010, Khalil Gibran Muhammad, great-grandson of Elijah Muhammad and professor of history at Indiana University, was announced as Dodson's replacement.
+Following Howard Dodson's announcement of his retirement in 2010, Khalil Gibran Muhammad, great-grandson of Elijah Muhammad and professor of history at Indiana University, was announced as his replacement.
 In the summer of 2011, Muhammad became the fifth director of the Schomburg.
 His stated goals were for the Schomburg to be a focal point for young adults and to collaborate with the local community, to not only reinforce its pride, but also for the center to be a gateway for revealing the history of Black people worldwide.
 In July, the center began an exhibit of Malcolm X footage and prints entitled Malcolm X: the Search for Truth.